ME-Data-Pipeline-Software/sofar_spotter_pipelines/pipelines/vap_wave_stats/README.md

-# waves Transformation Pipeline
+# Wave Stats Transformation Pipeline

-The waves transformation pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+This pipeline is designed to read in wave stats calculated by the `vap_wave_raw` pipeline and concatentate this data with the position and sea surface temperature data from the `spotter` pipeline.

 ## Prerequisites